rust-bitcoin/rust-bitcoin/fuzz/README.md

 and then run fuzz.sh as above.

+# Fuzzing with weak cryptography

+You may wish to replace the hashing and signing code with broken crypto, which will be faster and enable the fuzzer to do otherwise impossible things such as forging signatures or finding preimages to hashes.

+Doing so may result in spurious bug reports since the broken crypto does not respect the encoding or algebraic invariants upheld by the real crypto.
+We would like to improve this but it's a nontrivial problem -- though not beyond the abilities of a motivated student with a few months of time.
+Please let us know if you are interested in taking this on!

+Meanwhile, to use the broken crypto, simply compile (and run the fuzzing scripts) with

+    RUSTFLAGS="--cfg=hashes_fuzz --cfg=secp256k1_fuzz"

+which will replace the hashing library with broken hashes, and the secp256k1 library with broken cryptography.

+Needless to say, NEVER COMPILE REAL CODE WITH THESE FLAGS because if a fuzzer can break your crypto, so can anybody.

 # Long-term fuzzing

 To see the full list of targets, the most straightforward way is to run